Estonian kroon: History

 The kroon became the currency of Estonia on 1 September 1928 after having been a unit of account since 1924.
 It replaced the mark at a rate of 100 marks = 1 kroon.
 The kroon was subdivided into 100 senti.

 In 1924, the kroon was pegged to the Swedish krona at par, with a gold standard of 2,480 KR = 1 kilogram of pure gold.
 The standard received real coverage with the reserves backing the kroon.
 The issue of treasury notes and exchange notes was terminated.
 In order to secure the credibility of the kroon, the Bank of Estonia exchanged kroon for foreign currency.
 All these measures restored confidence in the domestic banking and monetary sector, contributing to the economic reinvigoration of the country and to the improvement of the reputation of the Estonian state in the international arena.

 During the Great Depression in 1933, the kroon went off the gold standard, devalued 35% and obtained a currency peg with sterling at £1 stg = 18.35 KR.
 The Estonian kroon kept this peg and circulated until the Soviet occupation of 1940.
-The kroon was exchanged for the Soviet rouble at a rate of 1 Rbl = 0.8 KR.
+The kroon was exchanged for the Soviet ruble at a rate of 1 Rbl = 0.8 KR.